 - Construction and safety manager

 To graduate with the BAS, you must complete a total of 120 credit hours.
-You may transfer up to 64 credit hours from your AAS to Indiana University.
+You may apply 60 to 64 credit hours from your AAS to Indiana University.
 You then complete 56-60 credit hours of courses from IU, with at least 30 credit hours at the 300- and 400-level.

 Requirements are broken down as follows: